MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-benchmark.md

 ### Create a runbook that can be used to benchmark your Orchestrator environment

-Follow these steps to create a runbook that can be used to benchmark your Orchestrator environment:
+To create a runbook that can be used to benchmark your Orchestrator environment, follow these steps:

 1. Create a new runbook.
 2. Add a **Compare Values** activity from the Standard Activity palette.
 Double-click the activity to configure it.